viktorkar/orthographer/README.md

   - [License](#license)

 # Introduction
-Ortographer is an end-to-end application for real-time detection of spelling mistakes in handwritten notes.
+Orthographer is an end-to-end application for real-time detection of spelling mistakes in handwritten notes.
 The system was created as a part of [this]() master thesis project in 2022.

 To perform the task, the system runs a pipeline consisting of modules for video capturing, text detection, text recognition, post processing and finally spell correction.
 The pipeline is displayed in the image below.

  ![System Architecture](/misc/sys_arch.png)

 # Installation
 We recommend using [Anaconda](https://www.anaconda.com/distribution/) or the light-weight version [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to make sure that the correct dependencies are installed.
 Once installed, create an environment by running the following command.
 The environment will contain all libraries needed to run the program with default settings.
-By default, the environment will be named `ortographer`, but you can choose another name using the `-n` option.
+By default, the environment will be named `orthographer`, but you can choose another name using the `-n` option.

 **OBS**.
 If running only on CPU, edit environment.yml to avoid installing GPU dependencies.